PaloAltoNetworks/terraform-google-vmseries-modules/examples/vpc_peering_dedicated_with_autoscale/README.md

 ---
 show_in_hub: false
 ---
-# Reference Architecture with Terraform: VM-Series in GCP, Centralized Architecture, Common NGFW with autoscale Option
+# Reference Architecture with Terraform: VM-Series in GCP, Centralized Architecture, Dedicated inbound NGFW with autoscale Option

 Palo Alto Networks produces several [validated reference architecture design and deployment documentation guides](https://www.paloaltonetworks.com/resources/reference-architectures), which describe well-architected and tested deployments.
 When deploying VM-Series in a public cloud, the reference architectures guide users toward the best security outcomes, whilst reducing rollout time and avoiding common integration efforts.
-The Terraform code presented here will deploy Palo Alto Networks VM-Series firewalls in GCP based on a centralized design with common VM-Series and autoscaling capabilities for all traffic; for a discussion of other options, please see the design guide from [the reference architecture guides](https://www.paloaltonetworks.com/resources/reference-architectures).
+The Terraform code presented here will deploy Palo Alto Networks VM-Series firewalls in GCP based on a centralized design with dedicated inbound VM-Series and autoscaling capabilities for all traffic; for a discussion of other options, please see the design guide from [the reference architecture guides](https://www.paloaltonetworks.com/resources/reference-architectures).

 ## Detailed Architecture and Design